-The Spanish region of Catalonia might be in the news for other reasons at the moment, but I still think it’s one of the most interesting areas to visit in Spain (and I do have a soft spot for Barcelona).
+The Spanish region of Catalonia might be in the news for other reasons at the moment.
+However, I still think it’s one of the most interesting areas to visit in Spain (and I do have a soft spot for Barcelona).

-Dreamy landscapes and impressive wildlife might be the most famous calling card of Terres de l’Ebre but for the cultural tourist it’s all about local heritage and great food, and this town has plenty of both.
+Dreamy landscapes and impressive wildlife might be the most famous calling card of Terres de l’Ebre, but for the cultural tourist, it’s all about local heritage and great food.
+This town has plenty of both.

 16. Torres Vedras (Portugal)